ISO 27001:2022

 Typical ISO 27001 Roles and Their Responsibilities

 To establish a robust and effective Information Security Management System (ISMS), it’s essential to define clear roles and responsibilities.
 This is a foundational element of a successful ISO 27001 implementation.
-The following section outlines the typical roles found within an ISMS and details the specific responsibilities each one holds, ensuring accountability and promoting a culture of information security across the organization.
+The following section outlines the typical roles found within an ISMS and details the specific responsibilities each one holds, ensuring accountability and promoting a culture of information security across the organisation.
 This framework will help your organisation allocate tasks, manage resources, and align security efforts with strategic business objectives.

 CEO